kernelorg-mirror/docs_docsko_korg/source/linuxdev.rst

    git-send-email and IMAP mail clients. **This is NOT a vanity email address service** -- it exists to help developers do their work.
-If you really want a vanity address, you can `get a lifetime linux.com forwarding alias`_ for a very reasonable price.
+If you really want a vanity address, you can `get a lifetime linux.com forwarding alias`_ for a reasonable price.
 Alternatively, Migadu will happily host your personal domain for a low annual fee.
 2. **You are listed in the MAINTAINERS file** as a M: (maintainer) or R:
    (reviewer), **OR**